hello-world-tech-studios/variables-js/README.md

 # JAVASCRIPT
 * Open `index.html` in chrome
 * Follow the steps on the webpage to open the console in chrome's developer tools
-* with the console and sublime side-by-side, navigate to `script.js` in sublime
+* Put the chrome console and sublime side-by-side
+* Navigate to `script.js` in sublime
+* Follow the directions in the `script.js`